DavidTelenko/markdowned/IT/Notes/Vim.md

 zf - fold action (can be combined with ap and so on) :wrap + :linebreak - to adequately view text files

+:bd - close buffer, this is useful when you have several files which you edited, didn't save and then deleted one of them, in this case use `:bd!` in the one which you deleted

 # Telescope

 telescope grep to find